 Another excellent view of the city can be seen from the tower of the medieval Old Steeple, also known as St Mary's Tower.
 At 165ft tall and with 232 steps up to the top, it's certainly a workout!

-For views of a different kind, visit the Mills Observatory to look through their telescopes.
+For views of a different kind, visit the Mills Observatory to take a look through their telescopes.
 Built in 1935, it's Britain's first purpose-built public observatory.
 Enjoy displays focusing on astronomy and space exploration, planetarium shows and a busy schedule of talks and workshops.

 Getting to Dundee

-When building itineraries for our self-drive Guests exploring the east coast of Scotland, we often find Dundee to be a convenient location for an overnight stop.
+When building itineraries for our self-drive guests exploring the east coast of Scotland, we often find Dundee to be a convenient location for an overnight stop.